Animal Corner

 Rainbow Bee Eater Characteristics

-The Rainbow Bee Eater is a striking, brightly coloured bird that measures 19 – 24 centimetres (7.5 – 9.4 inches) in length from top the tail tip and has an average weight of 27 grams.
+The Rainbow Bee Eater is a striking, brightly colored bird that measures 19 – 24 centimetres (7.5 – 9.4 inches) in length from top the tail tip and has an average weight of 27 grams.
 It’s upper back and wings are turquoise green and it’s lower back and under tail coverts are blue.

 The undersides of the wings and primary flight feathers are red with black tips and it’s elongated tail feathers are black to deep violet.
 The distinctive central tail feathers are tinged with blue and are longer in males than in females.